tisDDM/crush/llm-reasoning-verbosity-azure-plan.md

 - Reasoning Effort default missing in requests while UI showed a default:
   - Before: UI displayed “Reasoning High” (from model default), but request did not include reasoning_effort when SelectedModel.ReasoningEffort was empty.
   - After: If Selected is empty and can_reason = true, the request includes the model default (ReasoningEffort).
 UI and request are aligned.
-- Azure parity and request customization:
+- Azure parity, prompt, and request customization:
   - Before: Azure did not apply provider extras (headers/body) and per-call options symmetrically to OpenAI; features depending on request customization (e.g., verbosity via per-call options) were ineffective.
 In addition, reasoning_effort suffered from the same default-missing behavior as OpenAI.
+Also, Azure used anthropic.md instead of v2.md for the coder prompt.
-  - After: Azure now mirrors OpenAI for extras and per-call options; and reasoning_effort default is applied in requests (when Selected is empty and can_reason = true), ensuring consistent behavior across providers.
+  - After: Azure now mirrors OpenAI for extras and per-call options; and reasoning_effort default is applied in requests (when Selected is empty and can_reason = true).
+Azure also uses the same coder prompt (v2.md) as OpenAI, ensuring consistent behavior and guidance across providers.
 - Verbosity was neither injected nor visible:
   - Before: No request injection and no Sidebar badge.
   - After: Injected per call (only when can_reason), with precedence Selected > default_verbosity; Sidebar shows the same effective value.